-Even though the Telemarketing Sales Rule does not outlaw all Telemarketing to cell phones, does this mean that marketers can call cell phone #s individually, dialing by hand?
-Besides the legal ramifications, there are definitely some ethical & practical considerations – because it’s not just about getting connected, it’s about what happens after.
+The Telemarketing Sales Rule does not outlaw all Telemarketing to cell phones.
+Does this mean that marketers can call cell phone #s individually, dialing by hand?
+Besides the legal ramifications, there are definitely some ethical & practical considerations.
+This is because it’s not just about getting connected, it’s about what happens after.

 Ethical & practical consideration #1: Timing